tiptoppress/category-posts-widget/README.md

 ## Frequently Asked Questions
 = Thumb and Title not able to float left =
-Check the option in the Thumbnails panels “Show thumbnails above text”.
+Check the option in the Thumbnails panels > "Show thumbnails above text".
 Then add this custom CSS.
-If you use wordpress 4.7 you can add this custom CSS with the customizer ([Easily adding custom CSS using the Theme customizer](http://kometschuh.de/Easily-adding-custom-CSS-using-the-Theme-customizer.html)):
+If you use wordpress 4.7 or higher you can add this custom CSS with the customizer ([Easily adding custom CSS using the Theme customizer](http://kometschuh.de/Easily-adding-custom-CSS-using-the-WordPress-Theme-customizer.html)):

 .cat-post-thumbnail {
-	float: left;
+	float: left !important;
 }

 = The font-size is different from that of other widgets or Theme elements? =